 Tech Learning Collective students master more skills more quickly that will serve them for a longer period of time and in more contexts than they would otherwise acquire.
 This is because code bootcamps and certification courses are primarily focused on job placement and reward task-completion, whereas Tech Learning Collective courses are primarily focused on foundational skill building and reward curiosity.

-Many companies automatically disqualify coding bootcamp graduates during the hiring process due to routine demonstrably subpar performance from the bootcamp graduate pool performs extremely poorly on their technical assessments.
+Many companies automatically disqualify coding bootcamp graduates during the hiring process.
+Overwhelmingly, hiring managers at technology companies report that the bootcamp graduate pool performs extremely poorly on their technical assessments.
 Put another way, the educational experience at code bootcamps is abysmal.
 These for-profit schools, for which students pay an average of $11,000 USD per course experience, prey on precisely the sort of financially disadvantaged people that Tech Learning Collective educational offerings are designed to empower.

 Militantly reject corporate monopolies

-Every Tech Learning Collective educational offering focuses on free and open source software and militantly rejects proprietary platforms, products, or services that enforce vendor lock-in, or require subscriptions or licenses to use.
-Big Tech companies like Google, Amazon, Apple, Facebook, and even Microsoft owe their existence to what is now known as free and open source software because each of these company’s core business objectives fundamentally relies on freely available, open source, and standards-based protocols and applications to power the heart of their day-to-day operations at all parts of their technology stack, from operating system (e.g., Linux) to Web encryption (e.g., OpenSSL).
+Every Tech Learning Collective educational offering focuses on free and open source software, ruthlessly calling out and militantly rejecting proprietary platforms, products, or services that enforce vendor lock-in, or require subscriptions or licenses to use.
+Big Tech companies like Google, Amazon, Apple, Facebook, and even Microsoft owe their very existence to what is now known as free and open source software because each of these company’s core business objectives fundamentally relies on freely available, open source, and standards-based protocols and applications to power the heart of their day-to-day operations at all parts of their technology stack, from operating system (e.g., Linux) to Web encryption (e.g., OpenSSL).

 Frustratingly, most tech education initiatives funded by these same Big Tech players only shows students how to use their specific product offering.
 This is a blatant attempt to restrict an entire generation of technologists to the proprietary platforms already controlled by monopolistic corporations.
 To counter this, Tech Learning Collective educational materials cover the same industry-standard tools that engineers in large, global teams use in their day-to-day jobs while revealing the potential for completely autonomous and indepenent use of those tools so that students are never bound to a certain manufacturer’s or provider’s business plans.

 Learn from expert teachers, not merely experts